-- Preview Email Newsletter

 WASHINGTON, July 11 -- In a public comment letter submitted to the U.S. Fish and Wildlife Service, the Chelan County Public Utility District (Chelan PUD) expressed strong support for improving the implementation of conservation benefits agreements and habitat conservation plans under the Endangered Species Act (ESA).
 The letter addressed concerns regarding recent regulatory changes that, according to Chelan PUD, could undermine existing agreements critical for fish populations.

-"In our experien more ST
+"In our experience negotiating habitat conservation programs, clar more ST

 Citizen Potawatomi Nation Urges Federal Agency to Uphold Tribal Regulations (10)